Gloria050/DS-Project/01. Behavior-Driven LTV Modeling – Customer Lifetime Value Prediction/readme.md

 # Project Overview — Behavior-Driven LTV Modeling

-This project was completed as part of the University of Washington’s MSBA Capstone in partnership with Paylocity, a B2B SaaS company that provides cloud-based HR and payroll solutions.
+This project was completed a B2B SaaS company that provides cloud-based HR and payroll solutions.
 Final presentation delivered to Paylocity’s Data Science and Marketing team in June 2025.

 Our goal was to **build an actionable Customer Lifetime Value (LTV) model** based on real billing and product data.
 We aimed not only to estimate LTV at the individual client level but also to enable **strategic client segmentation and ROI measurement** to support sales prioritization, retention efforts, and long-term growth planning.